LGBTQ rights in Amazonas: Gender-neutral language ban in schools

 State Law No. 6,463/2023 (Lei Estadual nº 6.463/2023) prohibited the use of gender-neutral language in public and private schools.
-The law was proposed by state deputy Débora Menezes (PL) and approved by the Amazonas Legislative Assembly with 14 votes in favor and 4 against.
+The law was proposed by state deputy Débora Menezes (PL) and approved by the Legislative Assembly of Amazonas with 14 votes in favor and 4 against.

-The LGBTI+ National Alliance and the Brazilian Association of Homotransaffective Families (Abrafh) filed an ADI (Direct Action of Unconstitutionality) with the Supreme Federal Court (STF) to annul the law.
+The National LGBTI Alliance and the Brazilian Association of Homotransaffective Families (Abrafh) filed an ADI (Direct Action of Unconstitutionality) with the Supreme Federal Court (STF) to overturn the law.
 The entities claimed that State Law No. 6,463/2023 is unconstitutional because "it invades the National Congress's authority to legislate on educational guidelines and bases".

-On 28 May, Minister Flávio Dino responded to the suspension request made by the entities:
+On 29 May, Justice Flávio Dino suspended the state law through an injunction and responded to the entities:

-There is no doubt that the state law in question must be suspended, as it violates the exclusive powers of the Union, to be exercised by the National Congress, characterizing formal unconstitutionality.
+In the absence of national legislation regarding gender-neutral language, any state, district, or municipal legislation that authorizes or prohibits its use will be tainted by the defect of formal unconstitutionality, as is the case with the legislation analyzed in these proceedings.

+There is no doubt that language is alive, always open to new possibilities in different spaces and times, so the possibility of using gender-neutral language cannot be ruled out.

-In July 2024, the Supreme Court justices confirmed Dino's decision and suspended the state law.
+In July 2024, the Supreme Court justices confirmed Dino's decision and blocked the enforcement of state law.

+On 27 December 2026, the Supreme Court officially struck down the law.

 Social media

 On 17 October 2024, the Legislative Assembly of Amazonas enacted a law prohibiting "the reproduction of digital media that uses children linked to homosexuality."
+The law was proposed by the state deputy Carlinhos Bessa (PV-AM) and approved with 21 votes in favor, none against, and 3 abstentions.

+On 13 December 2025, the law was amended through bill 816/2024, also proposed by Carlinhos Bessa, removing the term "homosexuality".
+Since then, current law prohibits "the reproduction of sexual content linked to children in cultural and artistic media."